vacaramin/vacaramin/README.md

 - Specialize in building interactive bots for platforms like Discord and Slack, integrating them with various APIs.
 - Experienced in creating real-time applications using websockets for seamless and instant communication.

-### Freelance Work & Full-Time Job 💻

-In addition to my full-time job, I also work as a freelancer on platforms like Fiverr and Upwork.
-I take up exciting projects and deliver high-quality solutions.

 ### Goals 🌱